svulpis/vulpis-engl105/README.md

 - For more information on how the Actuaries Climate Index is used, feel free to view the executive summary that they have published [here](https://actuariesclimateindex.org/wp-content/uploads/2016/04/ACI.ExecutiveSummary5.18.pdf).

 ## Data Visualization
 - The subset created using the process outlined in the Python notebook was slightly altered using Microsoft Excel.
+Both the original subset and the altered subset for the visual can be found in the files above.
 >No data was altered in this process, but the `2001` and `2021` rows were condensed into two columns and the `SEA SeaLevel (mm)` column was removed.

 >The `Month` column was adjusted accordingly.